 Underdrive Model, 36" between centres, screwcutting gearbox (no motor): No. 3991 (later the 3996)

 Underdrive Stand Model, as No. 3996 but to an all-metric specification: No. 3975

-Unlike earlier Atlas lathes, which were without any form of dating (apart from the headstock roller bearings), some if not all 12-inch models had casting dates on the inside of their beds: a mark such as 9-2-59 would indicate a pouring date of September 2nd 1959 - providing the foundry workers had bothered to change the mould numbers, of course.
+Unlike earlier Atlas lathes, which were without any form of dating (apart from the headstock roller bearings), some if not all 12-inch models had the casting date on the inside of their beds: a mark such as 9-2-59 would indicate a pouring on September 2nd 1959 - providing the foundry workers had bothered to change the mould numbers, of course.

-A bench version of the 12-inch weighed approximately 350 lbs with a gearbox and 350 lbs without; the stand-mounted lathes tipped the scales at around 550 lbs..
+A bench version of the 12-inch weighed approximately 350 lbs with a gearbox and 320 lbs without; the stand-mounted lathes with a screwcutting gearbox and a capacity of 24-inches between centres weighed 505 lbs, with 36-inch between-centres versions rising to 550 lbs. .